ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/reference/vault.md

 ## Vault ID Format

-The key of the {% code-page-name /%} object is the [`SHA512-Half`](https://xrpl.org/docs/references/protocol/data-types/basic-data-types#hashes) of the following values, concatenated in order:
+The ID of a {% code-page-name /%} entry is the [`SHA512-Half`](https://xrpl.org/docs/references/protocol/data-types/basic-data-types#hashes) of the following values, concatenated in order:

 - The {% code-page-name /%} space key `0x0056` (capital V).
 - The [AccountID](https://xrpl.org/docs/references/protocol/binary-format/#accountid-fields) of the account submitting the `VaultSet` transaction (i.e., `VaultOwner`).
 - The transaction `Sequence` number.
 If the transaction used a [Ticket](https://xrpl.org/docs/concepts/accounts/tickets), use the `TicketSequence` value.

+{% raw-partial file="/docs/_snippets/common-links.md" /%}